Doki Doki Literature Club!: Development

-The prototype versions of the cast of Doki Doki Literature Club! (from left to right; Sayori, Yuri, Monika and Natsuki) were created by Dan Salvato in a free online program for creating anime characters.
+The prototype versions of the cast of Doki Doki Literature Club! (from left to right: Sayori, Yuri, Monika, and Natsuki) were created by Dan Salvato in a free online program for creating anime characters.

 Because Salvato lacked artistic skill, he used a free online anime-creation program to create the initial character designs and applied these designs in test versions of the game.
-Salvato recognized that a product of such quality would not satisfy potential players, so he made a request to his friend, a translator for Sekai Project, for sketches of school uniforms and hairstyles for the characters.
+Salvato recognized that a product of such quality would not satisfy potential players, so he requested from his friend, a translator for Sekai Project, for sketches of school uniforms and hairstyles for the characters.
 Salvato then handed initial visual development over to Kagefumi, who left the project very early on.
-After Kagefumi's departure from the project, Salvato contacted the freelance artist Satchely, who created the final character sprites over the course of a few months.
+After Kagefumi departed from the project, Salvato contacted the freelance artist Satchely, who created the final character sprites over the course of a few months.
 The sprites were created in several parts to give the poses more variety.
-The background images were originally created as three-dimensional models, and then processed by the artist VelinquenT.
+The background images were created as three-dimensional models, and then processed by the artist VelinquenT.

 Salvato also composed the game's score.
 The introductory composition, "Doki Doki Literature Club!", is primarily performed by piano and flute with accompaniment by string instruments.
 The composition "Okay, Everyone!" has five different versions, four of which are performed by different musical instruments that represent each of the four female characters.
 Monika's version emphasizes the piano, Yuri's version uses pizzicato and harps, Natsuki's version is played by xylophone and recorder, and Sayori's is played by ukulele.
-The game's score is generally calm and serene with the exception of two tracks, "Sayo-nara" and "Just Monika", which are ominous in tone.
+The game's score is generally calm and serene, except for two tracks, "Sayo-nara" and "Just Monika", which are ominous in tone.
 "Your Reality", a vocal song performed over the end credits, is sung by Jillian Ashcraft.